neftjs/neft/response/error.coffee.md

 *RequestResolve* Error.RequestResolve(*Networking.Request* request)
 -------------------------------------------------------------------

-This error is send if the request can't be resolved, because no proper handler which can handle the request can be found.
+This error is sent if the request can't be resolved, because no proper handler which can handle the request can be found.

 Access it with: